luije87/documentation/csv.rst

 gender                        The gender of the user.
 One of "Male", "Female", "Other", or blank (Not specified) department_gpa                Decimal of student’s departmental GPA bio                           A student's bio.
 Shown on the student profile.
-Visible to everyone who can see the profile. minor_names                   Semi-colon separated list skill_names                   Semi-colon separated list of skills external_link_urls            Semi-colon separated list of external links for the profile
+Visible to everyone who can see the profile. primary_college_name          The college the student belongs to.
+Must be one of the colleges configured in the school's college list. minor_names                   Semi-colon separated list skill_names                   Semi-colon separated list of skills external_link_urls            Semi-colon separated list of external links for the profile